 On the 15th of June, the order went out to “clean up” the Callous trench; there is no mention of troop casualties, but one can surmise that artillery or gas hit the Callous trench.
 Other researchers have determined that numerous men died in the trench on these days.

 Joseph’s body was identified and buried in the North Angres British Cemetery close to where he was found.
 Trench maps from 1917 show the cemetery to the North of the Allied trench lines.
 A decade later there is no record of a Commonwealth cemetery in Angres.
 This is likely because smaller cemeteries were consolidated into larger ones after the war.

-According to records, Joseph was buried with others from the 85th Battalion… none had any personal affects on their bodies, and all were given a standard cross.
-During exhumations and reburials in 1925 there is mention of a body (mapped to North Angres) and paperwork showing the purchase of an enhanced memorial headstone for Cabaret-Rouge.
+According to records, Joseph was buried with others from the 85th Battalion… none had any personal effects on their bodies, and all were given a standard cross.
+During exhumations and reburials in 1925, there is mention of a body (mapped to North Angres) and paperwork showing the purchase of an enhanced memorial headstone for Cabaret-Rouge.

 I mention the “body” because there is speculation amongst researchers that the North Angres Cemetery was later damaged by artillery and the headstones at Cabaret-Rouge are over empty graves; however, Joseph’s name is on the exhumation list so I assume there was a body to exhume.